 "If you really look at it, the purist form of Ryder Cup would be no picks, no captain's picks, 12 players who qualify," Watson said.
 "That's the way I qualified ... you had 12 players and no picks.
 Maybe that's the way it should go back to."

 If that had been the case at Medinah last year, Europe probably wouldn't have returned home with the trophy.
-Ian Poulter, who helped Europe rally from 10-5 down, was one of two wild-card selections.
+Ian Poulter — one of two wild-card selections — helped Europe rally from 10-5 down.

 No wonder Paul McGinley reaffirmed Europe's commitment to two wild cards as the rival captains chatted at an often-jovial news conference at Gleneagles on Tuesday.
 They were celebrating the "Year To Go" mark for the 2014 tournament at the Scottish course.

 Europe is looking to win the biennial competition for the eighth time in the last 10 meetings.
 McGinley thinks the difference between the teams will be "so slight and so small," just like in Medinah when Jose Maria Olazabal's visiting team prevailed 14½-13½.

 "At the risk of repeating myself, I really see this as, again, boxing parlance, two heavyweights going toe-to-toe, 15 rounds," McGinley said.
 "I know we are on home soil, but I know it's going to be a very formidable package that Tom is going to pose to us, and I know ... that's what makes it so enthralling."